ven8462/iCooK/README.md

 - **Friend - [Victor ]:** A personal thank you for always showing up to help me debug my code and find solutions.
 - I also want to acknowledge [ALX](https://www.alxafrica.com/) for giving me this opportunity to learn a show case my skills by building this project.
 The community is so supportive and inspiring.

-iCook is truly a labor of love, and none of it would have been possible without the incredible support from these amazing resources and individuals.
-A heartfelt thank you for your guidance, encouragement, and patience that contributed to  every byte of iCook's development! 🌟💻🍲
+iCook is truly a labor of love, and none of it would have been possible without the incredible